Dynatrace/dynatrace-operator/config/olm/README.md

       |
       |---- bundle-{VERSION}.Dockerfile
   ```
-   - `manifests` contains all the kubernetes/openshift yamls that will be deployed by OLM
+   - `manifests` contains all the Kubernetes / Openshift yamls that will be deployed by OLM
       - Most of our *normal* yamls are moved into the `ClusterServiceVersion`.
    - `metadata` contains some metadata used by OLM, not very interesting
    - `bundle-{VERSION}.Dockerfile` is the docker file for creating the `catalog` image for the bundle/release.